Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Jack Grimaldi about 1 year ago
+Jack Grimaldi over 1 year ago

 Dear City of Sacramento councilmembers, staff, and consultant team,